Tuesday, April 14, 2026

 Once upon a time, there was a land where people had a precious device sitting in their homes, on the table, in their study, their office, in their kid's rooms, out on the porch—wherever they were.

-"But, how do we find the truth?" said Twinkie.
+"But, how do we find the truth?" says Twinkie.
 "Hold on one minute," she jumped up, "I'll be right back," and disappeared into the house.

 Shortly after, she appeared with a platter of cheese, crackers, and grapes.
 "Okay, guys, no feet on the table, food's here."

-"Well," says Sal, "You know some things to be true, your dog there, us as friends, the weather, the kindness of people."
+"Well," says Sid, "You know some things to be true, your dog there, us as friends, the weather, the kindness of people."

 "Do you think people are kind?"